netgusto/PPSilex/README.md

 components:

     disqus:
-        shortname: mozzablog                    # the Disqus ID for your blog; optional
+        shortname: pulpyblog                    # the Disqus ID for your blog; optional

     googleanalytics:
         uacode: UA-XXXXXXXX-X                   # the Google analytic UA code; optional